mattgallagher/CwlPreconditionTesting/README.md

 * CwlCatchException.h
 * CwlCatchException.m

+and either:

+* $(SDKROOT)/usr/include/mach/mach_exc.defs
+* mach_excServer.c

-need to be added to the testing target.
+need to be added to the testing target for OS X projects or iOS projects, respectively.

-Your target will also need to have the following macro defined in the "Apple LLVM - Preprocessing" &rarr; "Preprocessor Macros" build setting:
+Your target will also need to have the following macros defined in the "Apple LLVM - Preprocessing" &rarr; "Preprocessor Macros" build setting:

     PRODUCT_NAME=$(PRODUCT_NAME)